 How long will I be in treatment?

 That is a personal decision that is entirely up to you.
 The ultimate goal of all therapy is to allow you to eventually complete therapy, equipped with the tools and behaviors that you need to lead a productive and happy life on your own.
 During your time at The Happiness Psychiatrist, that will be our primary goal and you are free to discontinue therapy at any time.
-That being said, many patients do find it beneficial to continue seeing their therapist regularly over the long-run, whether on a monthly, bi-weekly, or weekly basis.
+That being said, many patients do find it beneficial to continue seeing their therapist regularly over the long-run, whether on a weekly or bi-weekly basis.
 The ultimate decision is always up to you.
-If you are on psychiatric medications however, it is important that you do see your psychiatrist periodically for regular check-ups, lab work, and any medication adjustments that may be needed.
+If you are on psychiatric medications however, it is important that you do see your psychiatrist monthly for regular check-ups, lab work, and any medication adjustments that may be needed.

 I already have a great therapist that I see on a regular basis.
 Can I see Dr. Ambardar for medication management check-ups only?

 Yes you may.
 If you are already under the care of a therapist, Dr. Ambardar is happy to work collaboratively with him or her throughout the course of your treatment in order to ensure that your care is coordinated optimally.

 Absolutely.
 While treatment outcomes differ from individual to individual and no guarantees can be made, the majority of patients who follow Dr. Ambardar’s prescribed regimen of medication (if needed) and/or psychotherapy notice significant improvement in mood and overall outlook over time.

 Do you see children as well as adults in your practice?